GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 	By default, fetches are retried indefinitely.

+	Note that only transient errors will be retried, whilst persistent errors will cause a terminal failure, and the fetch will not be scheduled again.
+This is only supported for JGit, not cGit.
+Currently, only the following failures are considered permanent:

+	- UnknownHostKey: thrown by Jsch when establishing an SSH connection for an unknown host.
+	- Jgit transport exception when the remote ref does not exist.
+The assumption here is that the remote ref does not exist so it is not worth retrying.
+If the exception arisen as a consequence of some ACLs (mis)configuration, then after fixing the ACLs, an explicit replication must be manually triggered.

 replication.instanceLabel
 :	Remote configuration name of the current server.
 	This label is passed as a part of the payload to notify other